qpoo/resumable_windows_copy/README.md

 After you downloaded the windows python msi file and install it.
 Let's say, you installed your python
 at: C:\Python3.3 directory.

-To copy files from source directory D:\Ubuntu11 to destiny directory C:, run:
+To copy files from source directory D:\Ubuntu11 to destiny directory C:, just run:

      C:\Python3.3\python D:\tmp\resumable_windows_copy.py --s D:\Ubuntu11 --d C:

 The files will be copied in the directory 'C:\pukcab'

 #